German parliament has rowdiest year in decades | DW | 03.01.2021

-German lawmakers were disciplined more times in the current parliamentary session than in the previous four combined, according to a report published online on Sunday by the newspaper Augsburger Allgemeine.
+German lawmakers were disciplined more times in the current parliamentary session than in the previous four combined, according to a report Sunday in the Augsburger Allgemeine newspaper.

 According to the Augsburger Allgemeine, the majority of reprimands in the Bundestag were directed towards members of the populist party.